DaFrankort/game-backend/README.md

 ## Project Scope
 The main focus of this project is building a clean, extensible backend architecture.
 Because of this, some parts of the project are intentionally simplified:
-- The front-end is a demo and should be treated as such, code in the ``./client`` folder may be suboptimal, but functional to interact with the backend in it's current state.
+- The frontend is a demo and should be treated as such, code in the ``./client`` folder may be suboptimal, but functional to interact with the backend in its current state.
 - There is no SQL database, everything is stored in-memory.
 This way any long-term storage solutions can be chosen down the line.
 - User authentication is functional, but simplified.
 There are no e-mails or passwords, since for some simpler projects you may not need these.